andejong/nautdejong/README.md

 # In this project we make use of two services: web & php
 # If you'd like to rebuild an individual service, use this command
 $ docker-compose build <SERVICE>

+# To read logs, use this command
+$ docker-compose logs -f <SERVICE>
 ```

 ## Run